gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

-This essay gives an overview of the Game Boy's capabilities, discussing the pros and cons of the available development tools, and providing tips to write more efficient code.

-Written by [ISSOtm](https://github.com/ISSOtm/) with help from [tobiasvl](https://github.com/tobiasvl).
+Choosing tools for Game Boy development
 ---

+This essay gives an overview of the Game Boy's capabilities, discussing the pros and cons of the available development tools, and providing a few tips to write more efficient code.

+Written by [ISSOtm](https://github.com/ISSOtm/) with help from [tobiasvl](https://github.com/tobiasvl), some updates by [bbbbbr](https://github.com/bbbbbr).

+---

-In the past few years, it seems that, as retro gaming has grown in popularity, programming for older platforms has also gained traction.
+In the past few years as retro gaming has grown in popularity, programming for older platforms has also gained traction.
 A popular platform is the Game Boy, both for its nostalgia and (relative) ease to program for.

 ::: warning
 This document only applies to the Game Boy and Game Boy Color.
-Game Boy Advance programming has nothing in common with Game Boy programming.
+Game Boy Advance programming has little in common with Game Boy programming.

-If you want to program for the GBA, which is much more C-friendly (and C++ and Rust, for that matter) than the GB and GBC, then I advise you download devkitARM and follow the [Tonc](https://www.coranac.com/tonc/text/) tutorial.
+If you want to program for the GBA, which is much more C-friendly (and C++ and Rust, for that matter) than the GB and GBC, then I advise you to download devkitARM and follow the [Tonc](https://www.coranac.com/tonc/text/) tutorial.
 Please note that the Game Boy Advance also functions as a Game Boy Color, so if you only have a GBA, you can use it for both GB and GBC development.
 :::

 When someone wants to make their own game, one of the first problems they will encounter is picking the *tools* they will use.
+There current main options are:
-There are two main options: either use GBDK (Game Boy Development Kit) and the language C, or RGBDS (Rednex Game Boy Development System) and the Game Boy's assembly language.
+- RGBDS (Rednex Game Boy Development System) and the Game Boy's Assembly language (ASM)
+- GBDK-2020 (Game Boy Development Kit) and the C language
+- ZGB (an engine built on GBDK-2020) and the C language
+- GB Studio (a drag-and-drop game creator with scripting)

-The purpose of this document is to provide my insights and experience, and help you make the better choice if you're starting a new project.
+The purpose of this document is to provide some insights and help you make the better choice if you're starting a new project.
 I will also provide some "good practice" tips, both for C and ASM, if you have already made up your mind or are already using one of these.